Crockett Hills Regional Park - January 2019

-We lunched in a thankfully sheltered place, and after that the wind seemed to fizzle out & become less and less of a factor on the return trip.
+Thankfully we lunched in a sheltered place, and after that the wind seemed to fizzle out & become less and less of a factor on the return trip.

 note - you can enlarge any part of a picture by left-clicking in and then out again.

 |morning start||refineries at Martinez w/San Pablo Bay behind||overcast morning|

 |Mt.
 Tam at top left||distant sunlight...||wide angle lens to capture this Oak|

 |Carol||group break||it was windy !||mountain bikers|

 |the lunch stop||Dave & Kristina leading the climb out||Mt.
 Tam from the high point|